pydata/xarray/README.md

     arrays.
   - Whenever possible, build on top of and interoperate with pandas and the rest of the awesome [scientific python stack][scipy].
-  - Be as fast as NumPy.
   - Provide a uniform API for loading and saving scientific data in a variety of formats (including streaming data).
-  - Use metadata according to [conventions][cf] when appropriate, but don't strictly enforce it.
-Conflicting attributes (e.g., units) may be silently dropped.
+  - Use metadata according to [conventions][cf] when appropriate, but don't strictly enforce them.
+Conflicting attributes (e.g., units) should be silently dropped instead of causing errors.
+The onus is on the user to make sure that operations make sense.

 ## Prior Art